TimVanOnckelen/super-access-manager/readme.txt

 Tested up to: 4.9.4
 Requires PHP: 5.6
 License: GPLv3
+Stable tag: 0.2.2
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Manage access to your post in a more advanced way.
 Allow specific users and roles to access your blog posts.

 == Description ==
 Manage access to your post in a more advanced way.
 Allow specific users and roles to access your blog posts.

+Features:
+- Control access to Posts, pages and custom post types
+- Make posts available on a user role base or grant access to specific users
+- Create personal pages
+- Auto hide pages in menu’s
+- Use shortcode [xeweb-sam_user_pages] to show all user pages
+- Regular updates & bugfixes

 == Installation ==
 1. Go in to your WordPress Admin Panel